-Mean was successful to act the opposite – he becomes the guy who fell hopelessly in love with Plan’s character – Wish.
-How he attacked the role (his character is named Two) is both hilarious and competent.
-While there will always be that comparison with his previous role, Mean’s 360-degree turn is as awesome as it can get.
+Mean was more successful to act the opposite – he becomes the guy who fell hopelessly in love with Plan’s character – Wish.

 I’m in the opinion that Plan and Mean almost eclipsed Saint and Perth in Love by Chance, except that their relationship was cut abruptly by the copyright issue.
 It could have been an extremely intimate and intense relationship.
 Among the three couples, theirs still has plenty to explore.
 Episode 2 is almost totally dedicated to Mean and Plan.

 Wait!
 Before I go any further with my review, what’s the story all about?
 I’d say it involves 3 couples in various relationship stages – where trust, jealousy, self-confidence and real friendship and brotherhood are issues yet to be fully explored.
 It is also meant to be a ‘teaser’ for the upcoming Love Sick S3.